jaydenmuzzin/blackjack/README.md

 "Splitting", "Doubling down"and "Insurance" game mechanics will be added in the future.

+## License
+Please acknowledge the license of this software outlined in the "LICENSE.md" file located in the root of this repository.

+## Requirements
+To use this application, you just need to follow the steps outlined in the 'Using the application' section below.

+However, I have also included the Visual Studio solution file (.sln) in this repository which you can use to view (and modify) the code  and its structure more easily.
+To open this file, you will need to have Microsoft Visual Studio installed on your machine, which you can download [here](https://visualstudio.microsoft.com/downloads/).

 ## Using the application
 To use the application:
   1. Ensure the active branch of this repository is 'master'